 - Rely on your existing classroom practices and norms.
 Have an extra morning meeting.
 Refer to a recent text or lesson related to empathy. - Do not ignore discriminatory behavior or words.
 Your silence suggests that you tacitly approve. - Ask simple, exploratory questions without aggression.
 Doing so can open up communication and clarify the root of the student's beliefs so that you know what information you need to convey.
 Asking for more information also lets the student encounter their own bias. - Age appropriate responses: - For younger grades, discuss why some words hurt.
 This might be a time to explain what bias and prejudice are.
 Don't oversimplify your language.
-Prejudice and bias are not just "not nice." - As students get older, you can begin to explore the historical context, tying it into social studies lessons.
+Prejudice and bias are not just "not nice."

+- Talking to Kids about Discrimination (from the American Psychological Association) - Talking to Young Children about Bias and Prejudice (from ADL) - Teaching Young Children to Resist Bias (from PBS) - As students get older, you can begin to explore the historical context, tying it into social studies lessons.
 "Do you know the history of that word?" - Be prepared to act.
-Avoid being tongue-tied after a student or colleague says something biased by practicing your strategies for responding.
+Avoid being stuck after a student or colleague says something biased by practicing your strategies for responding.
 Promise yourself that you will speak up.

-GO DEEPER The Virginia Center for Inclusive Communities has developed Considerations After Incidents of Bias for administrators and educators.
+The Virginia Center for Inclusive Communities has developed Considerations After Incidents of Bias for administrators and educators.

+Legal Considerations

-Legal Considerations When engaging in lessons and activities related to politics, public schools must follow particular legal guidelines.
+When engaging in lessons and activities related to politics, public schools must follow particular legal guidelines.
 In particular, the 1969 Supreme Court decision in Tinker v.
 Des Moines Independent Community School District affirmed that "In the absence of a specific showing of constitutionally valid reasons to regulate their speech, students are entitled to freedom of expression of their views."
 There are limitations to free speech in schools when it will cause classroom disruptions.
 However, what is considered disruptive is not explicitly named and can vary by context.

 Overall, it is important to be consistent.
 Public schools cannot censor one perspective in a student newspaper or only allow one candidate or party to rent space while prohibiting others from such opportunities.
 Being clear about what is and is not allowed within your school context and communicating that proactively to all stakeholders (educators, students, parents/guardians, community partners, etc.) is important.
+When possible, link expectations to already-approved initiatives and practiced (e.g. values, school mission, portrait of a graduate expectations, etc.).

 Educators are encouraged to address issues of free speech within the curriculum when possible and appropriate.
 By doing so, students will have the opportunity to explore diverse viewpoints and increase their civic engagement within a structured context.
 Again, educators should provide balance and not show favoritism.
 They should also take great care to prevent comments or actions that target people based on identity (gender, national origin, race, religion, sexual orientation, etc.).

 Independent schools are generally not governed by these restrictions.
-However, both public and independent schools are strongly encouraged to proactively secure responses from legal counsel to the questions in this section. nts, parent ts/guardians, community partners, etc.) is ents allowed to wear items with political s (candidate names, slogans, etc.)? their pers ents allowed to have political messages on sonal items (notebooks, laptops, cars, etc.)? out backgrounds if students are learning from - - - 4 Э. 5 ACLU's "Know Your Rights: Students' Rights" explores freedom of speech and expression in schools 7 1 (" 7
+However, both public and independent schools are strongly encouraged to proactively secure responses from legal counsel to the questions in this section.

+• Are students allowed to wear items with political messages (candidate names, slogans, etc.)? • Are students allowed to have political messages on their personal items (notebooks, laptops, cars, etc.)?
+What about backgrounds if students are learning from home?